HNC in Manufacturing Engineering (Pearson)

 What can I do after my course?

-The HNC in Manufacturing Engineering course builds up core skills whilst preparing you for further subject specialisation if learners wish to progress onto a level 5 HND or onto the second year of a full Honours degree course.
+The HNC in Manufacturing Engineering course builds up core skills whilst preparing you for further subject specialisation if students wish to progress onto a level 5 HND or onto the second year of a full Honours degree course.

 1. Progression into manufacturing engineering sector